alastria/CIRCULOOS-identity/docs/VIDEO_PRESENTATION.md

 **Narración**:
 > "El emisor rellena el formulario con la dirección del titular y su email.
 Al preparar, el backend genera un borrador de credencial con ID único.
 En este punto aún no hay firma — es solo el draft."

+**Narration**:
+> ‘The issuer fills in the form with the holder’s address and email address.
+Upon submission, the backend generates a draft credential with a unique ID.
+At this stage, there is no signature yet — it is only a draft.’
 ---

 ### ESCENA 11 — Firma EIP-712 en MetaMask